wernerpe/wernerpe.github.io/content/authors/admin/_index.md

 My research interests are broadly centered around Mathematics, Control Theory, Optimization, and Robotics.
 While my interests tend more towards theory and software, I have a deep appreciation for hardware.
 I find nothing more convicing than an actual hardware system executing an approach - there is no hiding or glossing over details.

-Currently, I am working on a joint project with the Toyota Research Institute focused on Multi-agent Reinforcement Learning for autonomous racing.
-More on that will follow in due time.
+Anyways, if I am not in lab you can probably find me running along the Charles River, hiking in the Whites, skiing back home in Switzerland, or playing badminton.
+My role models include Wile E. Coyote (*SuPeR gEnIouS*), André Franquin's [Gaston](https://www.pipelinecomics.com/gomer-the-goof-v1-mind-the-goof/), and Calvin from [Calvin and Hobbes](https://en.wikipedia.org/wiki/Calvin_and_Hobbes) by Bill Watterson.

-In the meantime, enjoy browsing my website, and feel free to contact me at {wernerpe} at {mit.edu}!
+If you have any questions regarding my work, *or funny memes to share*, feel free to contact me at {wernerpe} at {mit.edu}!
 {style="text-align: justify;"}